-- 17.1.
-The Congress may dissolve FIS by a majority of 2/3 (two-thirds) of all valid votes cast, provided that at least 2/3 (two-thirds) of the Member Associations are represented at that Congress. - 17.2.
-If FIS is dissolved and remaining capital after settlement of outstanding debts shall be entrusted to another "for public benefit" utility in Switzerland (tax free declared institution) and shall be used for the objectives stated in article 6 of these Statutes, particularly for Snowsport as a popular, competitive and recreational sport. - 17.3.
-In the circumstances described in article 17.2 the Congress which dissolves FIS will make such additional recommendations as it deems appropriate.
+- 16.1.
+The Congress may dissolve FIS by a majority of 2/3 (two-thirds) of all valid votes cast, provided that at least 2/3 (two-thirds) of the Member Associations are represented at that Congress. - 16.2.
+If FIS is dissolved and remaining capital after settlement of outstanding debts shall be entrusted to another "for public benefit" utility in Switzerland (tax free declared institution) and shall be used for the objectives stated in article 6 of these Statutes, particularly for Snowsport as a popular, competitive and recreational sport. - 16.3.
+In the circumstances described in article 16.2 the Congress which dissolves FIS will make such additional recommendations as it deems appropriate.

-18. Miscellaneous
+17. Miscellaneous

-- 18.1.
-Financial Year and Audit - 18.1.1.
-Unless Congress decides otherwise, the financial year of FIS for budgetary purpose is one (1) year, beginning on January 1st and ending on December 31st of that year.
+17.1.
+Financial Year and Audit

+- 17.1.1.
+Unless Congress decides otherwise, the financial year of FIS for budgetary purpose is one (1) year, beginning on May 1st and ending on April 30th of the next year, with effect as of May 1st 2026. - 17.1.2.
-- 18.1.2.
 The accounts of FIS shall be audited on an annual basis.
-The FIS audited financial statements shall be submitted to Member Associations at least twenty-one (21) days before the opening of the Ordinary Congress at which they are to be approved. - 18.1.3.
-The Congress shall select a firm of auditors to audit the accounts of FIS. - 18.1.4.
+The FIS audited financial statements shall be submitted to Member Associations at least twenty-one (21) days before the opening of the Ordinary Congress at which they are to be approved. - 17.1.3.
+The Congress shall select a firm of auditors to audit the accounts of FIS. - 17.1.4.
 The selected firm of auditors shall be appointed by the Ordinary Congress, but shall not be eligible for re-appointment after five (5) years of service.

-18.2.
+17.2.
 Indemnity

-18.2.1.
+17.2.1.
 Every member of the Council, every member of a Committee, the Secretary General and the FIS's staff, will be indemnified by the FIS, to the extent permitted under Swiss Law, in respect of any personal liability (for fines, damages, costs or otherwise) arising from any claim (whether civil or criminal) that is made against them as a result of their office or the exercise of their powers or the execution of their duties under these Statutes and/or the Rules and Regulations, provided that they can demonstrate that they have acted at all times in good faith.

-18.3.
+17.3.
 Severability

-- 18.3.1.
-Where a matter arises for which provision has not been made in these Statutes and/or the Rules and Regulations the Council may provide for the matter as it deems appropriate. - 18.3.2.
-If any provision of these Statutes is determined to be unlawful or unenforceable for any reason, the remainder of these Statutes will remain intact and enforceable. - 18.4.
-Amendments to the Statutes - 18.4.1.
+- 17.3.1.
+Where a matter arises for which provision has not been made in these Statutes and/or the Rules and Regulations the Council may provide for the matter as it deems appropriate. - 17.3.2.
+If any provision of these Statutes is determined to be unlawful or unenforceable for any reason, the remainder of these Statutes will remain intact and enforceable.

+17.4.
+Amendments to the Statutes

+17.4.1.
 These Statutes may only be amended, added to or repealed by a motion passed at a Congress meeting.

-18.5.
+17.5.
 Effective Date

-These Statutes have been adopted by the FIS Congress of 8 October 2021 and amended by the FIS Congress of 26 May 2022, 25th May 2023 and 5th June 2024.
-They became effective with the amendments on 5th June 2024.
-They supersede all prior statutes of FIS as from 5th June 2024.
+These Statutes have been adopted by the FIS Congress of 8 October 2021 and amended by the FIS Congress of 26 May 2022, 25th May 2023, 5th June 2024 and 13th June 2025.
+They became effective with the amendments on 13th June 2025.
+They supersede all prior statutes of FIS as from 13th June 2025.

-19. Definitions and Abbreviations
+18. Definitions and Abbreviations

-19.1.
+18.1.
 Definitions